OG Images Generator for Articles

 Yes.
 Oginify reads the article and proposes one default direction plus three alternatives.
 For a news-flavored post you get newspaper-first; for a long essay you get magazine; for an engineering writeup you get terminal.
 You can lock the preset per blog if you want every post in the same visual system.

-Does it work with Substack, Beehiiv and Ghost?
+Does It Work with Substack, Beehiiv and Ghost?

 Yes.
 All three render Open Graph meta tags on their hosted posts, and all three let you override the og:image URL via the post settings.
 Generate the card with Oginify, paste the URL into the post's OG image field, the unfurl uses it everywhere.